-Donald Trump Does Not Know What ‘Western Style Liberalism’ Means, When Asked About Vladimir Putin’s Comments
+Donald Trump Seemingly Misconstrued Vladimir Putin’s Comments On Western ‘Liberalism’ To Refer To California

 Trump then followed up by saying, “when you look at Los Angeles, when you look at San Francisco… you don’t want it to spread.”

-In fact, Putin meant that the openness of western countries toward refugees, migration and LGBT rights was now, he claimed, rejected by “the overwhelming majority of the population,” as quoted by the BBC.
+In fact, Putin meant that the openness of western countries toward refugees, migration, and LGBT rights was now, he claimed, rejected by “the overwhelming majority of the population,” as quoted by the BBC.

-European Council President Donald Tusk had a more coherent response to Putin’s comments about western liberalism, saying that Putin’s claim that western liberalism was “obsolete” was the same as claiming, “that freedoms are obsolete… and that human rights are obsolete.”
+European Council President Donald Tusk had a more coherent response to Putin’s comments about western liberalism, saying that Putin’s claim that western liberalism was “obsolete” was the same as claiming “that freedoms are obsolete… and that human rights are obsolete.”

 Earlier, Trump was asked about the controversy arising out of a confrontation at Thursday’s Democratic presidential debate, when California Senator Kamala Harris attacked former Vice President Joe Biden over his opposition to busing as a means of racial school integration in the 1970s, as The Los Angeles Times reported.